Ming010915/financial_app/README.md

     +   Frankfurter API (FX rates)  ·  Google Places API proxy (location autocomplete)
 ```

 The server is **mostly stateless with respect to user data**.
-Expenses, personalised centroids, overrides, budget, and home layout all live in the browser's `localStorage`.
+Expenses, personalised centroids, overrides, budgets, spending summaries, and home layout all live in the browser's `localStorage`.
 The server ships a read-only *base model* (`dataset/centroids.json`) that new clients download on first run.

-The one server-side store is `flo_db/` — a ChromaDB database that persists the AI spending overview's monthly-summary vectors.
+The AI spending overview uses a **client-side RAG pipeline**: monthly summaries are computed and stored in `localStorage`, similarity search runs in the browser, and only the Gemini generation call goes to the server.

 ---